aws-samples/aws-sdk-unity-samples/DynamoDB/readme.md

 * Click the “HighLevel”, “LowLevel”, or “QueryAndScan” game object in "Hierarchy Pane".
 * Add "Identity Pool Id" in "Inspector Pane".
 A pool can be created in the [Cognito console](https://console.aws.amazon.com/cognito/home).
+* If your Cognito Identity Pool is in a region other than "us-east-1", change the "Cognito Identity Region" value in "Inspector Pane".
+* If you want to use a region other than "us-east-1" for DynamoDB, you can change the "Dynamo Region" value as well.

 Then in the Unity Menu go to File->Build Settings and in ‘Scenes to Build’, add the scenes in the following order